lkrms/pretty-php/docs/Rules.md

 If the body of a control structure has no enclosing braces:

-- a newline is added after the body (if empty)
-- a newline is added before and after the body (if non-empty)
+- a newline is added after the body (if empty), or before and after the body (if non-empty)
 - blank lines before the body are suppressed
 - blank lines after the body are suppressed if the control structure continues